doxxedd/dinari.ca/content/posts/vikectf/gunnar-the-gatekeeper.md

 ## Description

 Ah, the mighty Gunnar the Gatekeeper!
 He welcomes you to his land, but he is unsure if you are worthy to have the sacred flag.
 Discover the secret to unlock access to this most prized possesion.
+(223 points)

 Given file: [GunnarTheGatekeeper](/vikectf-gunnar-the-gatekeeper/GunnarTheGatekeeper)